 4. Explore the Wild Animal Sanctuary

-Drive down to Keenesburg, Colorado and explore the Wild Animal Sanctuary.
-This place is on the northeastern side of Denver, making it an easy add to your city trip itinerary.
+Drive down to Keenesburg, Colorado, and explore the Wild Animal Sanctuary.
+This place is on the northeastern side of Denver, making it an easy addition to your city trip itinerary.

 The Wild Animal Sanctuary is not your usual zoo.
 In fact, I will not even call it one.

-Instead, you have different types of animals here who were rescued and are living in the wild while still being monitored, cared for, and protected by the people behind the Wild Animal Sanctuary.
+Instead, you have different types of animals here who were rescued and live in the wild while still being monitored, cared for, and protected by the people behind the Wild Animal Sanctuary.

 5. Stay at Winter Park Resort